-Subsequent to the three months ended March 31, 2023, we entered into amendments to our existing lease arrangements with Welltower Inc. ("Welltower") pursuant to which we continue to lease 74 communities.
+During the three months ended June 30, 2023, we entered into amendments to our existing lease arrangements with Welltower Inc. ("Welltower") pursuant to which we continue to lease 74 communities.
 In connection with the amendments, we extended the maturity of one lease involving 39 communities from December 31, 2026 until June 30, 2032.
 As a result, our amended lease arrangements provide that the current term for 69 of the communities will expire on June 30, 2032 and the current term for five of the communities will expire on December 31, 2024.
 The amendments did not change the amount of required lease payments over the previous term of the leases or the annual lease escalators.
 In addition, Welltower agreed to make available a pool in the aggregate amount of up to \$17.0 million to fund costs associated with certain capital expenditure projects for 69 of the communities.
 Upon reimbursement of such expenditures, the annual minimum rent under the lease will prospectively increase by the amount of the reimbursement multiplied by the sum of the then current SOFR (subject to a floor of 3.0%) and a margin of 4.0%, and such amount will escalate annually consistent with the minimum rent escalation provisions of the 39 community lease.

-We expect the amended leases for 35 of such communities to be prospectively reclassified as operating leases subsequent to the amendment.
-We expect the reclassification of such lease costs to operating lease classification will result in an approximately \$19.0 million increase in cash paid for operating leases for the remainder of 2023 and an offsetting decrease in cash paid for financing leases.
-Based upon our preliminary estimates, we expect the amendment to the lease arrangements will increase the right-of-use assets and lease obligations recognized on our condensed consolidated balance sheet each by approximately \$125.0 million.
+The amended leases for 35 of such communities were prospectively classified as operating leases subsequent to the amendment.
+The prospective change in classification of such lease costs to operating lease expense will result in a \$19.3 million increase in cash lease payments for operating leases for 2023 and an offsetting decrease in cash lease payments for financing leases.
+For the three and six months ended June 30, 2023, the classification of such lease costs as operating lease expense resulted in a \$4.8 million increase in cash lease payments for operating leases and an offsetting decrease in cash lease payments for financing leases.

 The amendments replaced the net worth covenant provisions requiring us to maintain at least \$400.0 million of stockholders' equity with a consolidated tangible net worth covenant requiring us to maintain at least \$2.0 billion of tangible net worth, generally calculated as stockholders' equity plus accumulated depreciation and amortization less intangible assets and further adjusted for certain other items.
 Such calculation is generally similar to the tangible net worth covenants within certain of our long-term debt documents.
 So long as we maintain tangible net worth as defined in the leases of at least \$1.5 billion, we will also be able to cure any breach by posting collateral with Welltower.
-As of March 31, 2023, we had tangible net worth of approximately \$4.4 billion using the definition in the leases.